near/docs/docs/roles/integrator/exchange-integration.md

   **Note:** Gas prices can change between blocks.
 Even for transactions with deterministic gas cost, the cost in NEAR could also be different.

-## Account Creation
+## Account
-  - We support implicit account creation which allows exchanges to create accounts without paying for transactions.
+  - We support [implicit account](https://nomicon.io/DataStructures/Account.html#implicit-account-ids) creation which allows exchanges to create accounts without paying for transactions.
   - You can create an implicit account by following the steps in [this guide](/docs/roles/integrator/implicit-accounts).
+  - Accounts must have enough tokens cover its storage.
+Storage cost per byte is 0.0001 NEAR and an account with one access key must maintain a balance of at least 0.0182 NEAR.
+For more details, see [this section of the economics paper](https://near.org/papers/economics-in-sharded-blockchain/#transaction-and-storage-fees)

 ## Transfer from Function Call
 NEAR allows transfer to happen within a function call.
 More importantly, when an account is deployed with some contract,